MicrosoftDocs/architecture-center/docs/guide/sap/sap-whole-landscape-content.md

 ## Disaster recovery considerations

-Disaster recovery addresses the requirement for business continuity in case the primary Azure region is unavailable or compromised.
-From an overall SAP landscape perspective, the main decisions to make are:
+Disaster recovery (DR) addresses the requirement for business continuity in case the primary Azure region is unavailable or compromised.
+From an overall SAP landscape perspective and shown in the diagram, the requirements for cross-region DR are:

 - **Use different IP address ranges** A virtual network doesn't span beyond a single Azure region, a different virtual network is required in secondary region.
 The virtual network in the DR environment needs different IP address range to enable database synchronization through database native technology.
-- **Ensure file share availability**: SAP important aspects are availability of the SMB or NFS service and data replication, together with backup infrastructure and backup data.
-- **Central services and connectivity from on-premises**: With SAP depending on key central services like DNS, availability and change configuration on SAP side during DR failover needs to be established.
+- **Central services and connectivity to on-premises**: Connectivity to on-premises and key central services like DNS or firewalls must be available in the DR region.
+As key component for functioning SAP environment, availability and change configuration of the central IT services need to be part any DR plans.
+- **Protecting SAP applications through ASR** Azure Site Recovery (ASR) enables protection of SAP application VMs and replication of all managed disks and VM configuration to the DR region.
+- **Ensure file share availability**: SAP depends on availability of key SMB or NFS file shares.
+Backup or continuos file share replication is necessary to provide data on these file shares with minimal data loss in DR scenario.
+- **Database replication** Database servers for SAP can't be protected by ASR due to high change rate and lack of database support by the service, unlike SAP application servers.
+A continuos and asynchronous database native replication to DR region, with round the clock operation of database VMs in DR region is needed.

-For detailed disaster recovery guidance for SAP, see details in article [Disaster recovery overview and infrastructure guidelines for SAP workload](/azure/virtual-machines/workloads/sap/disaster-recovery-overview-guide).
+For details on disaster recovery guidance for SAP, see article [Disaster recovery overview and infrastructure guidelines for SAP workload](/azure/virtual-machines/workloads/sap/disaster-recovery-overview-guide).

 ## Consolidating SAP subnets and virtual networks

-To address any requirement to decrease the number of required virtual networks and subnets for smaller SAP deployments, some changes to the main architecture design are possible.
+The architecture in this document represents proven best practices from successful SAP deployments in Azure.
+Driven by corporate policies and different requirements , this section contains alternatives for some design principles.
+Additionally, any requirement to decrease the number of required virtual networks and subnets for smaller SAP deployments, some changes to the main architecture design can be made.
 Ensure any modification to simplify and flatten the architecture are done only after careful consideration.
 These would be:

 - **Combine the SAP application and database subnets into one** By combining the two subnets you simplify the overall network design and mirror what is often deployed in many SAP landscapes on-premises, one large network for SAP.
 By combining the subnets, an even higher attention needs to be placed on subnet security and your NSG rules.
 NSG rules in place affect network traffic in- and out of the subnet, and also [within the subnet](/azure/virtual-network/network-security-group-how-it-works#intra-subnet-traffic).
 Use of ASGs is recommended always, but particularly when using a single subnet for SAP application and database subnets.

 - **Combine SAP perimeter subnet into application subnet** Another simplification possible on network level, is to place VMs from the perimeter subnet into SAP application subnet, eliminating the SAP perimeter subnet.
 Similarly to the point above with joint SAP app and DB subnet, a heightened attention must be placed on NSG rules and ASG use.
 Due to the typically small SAP perimeter subnet or virtual network, we only recommend this simplification approach for small SAP estates.

 - **Combine SAP spoke VNets between different SAP environments / tiers** The architecture shown uses different virtual networks for each SAP environment / tier - production, development, etc. Depending on the size of your SAP landscape, you can combine the SAP spoke virtual networks into fewer or even only one SAP spoke.
 Each SAP environment's VNet would then be a subnet inside such combined virtual network - SAP development application subnet, SAP development database subnet, SAP pre-production application subnet, etc. Recommendation even for SAP landscapes with few VMs and SAP systems is to keep at least a production and non-production division of subnets.
 This alternative design goes together with having more or fewer Azure subscriptions for SAP workloads, from chapter [subscriptions](#azure-subscriptions) within this document.